Starfall (website): Four reading levels

 Starfall has four reading levels to teach children how to read.
 The levels, in order from the most basic to the most advanced are: "learning ABCs", "early beginning reading", "intermediate beginning reading", and "advanced beginning reading".

-The first level teaches preschoolers and kindergarteners about the ABCs.
+The first level teaches preschoolers about the ABCs.
 At this level, the website provides learners with all the letters of the alphabet in the upper case form and in the lower case form.
 When the learners see words appear on the screen, they hear the sounds of all the letters that compose a word.
 In the early beginning level, learners create words through the addition of consonants to different word family.
 The letters in every word are highlighted while they are read to the learner.

 In the intermediate beginning reading level, readers can bring the books they will read to life before they read them.
 The learner can read about eminent artists and magic tricks.
 In the advanced beginning reading level, children can read a variety of books, including nonfiction books, bird riddles, Chinese fables, and comics.